Automattic/VIP-Coding-Standards/README.md

 These rulesets contain only the rules which are considered to be "errors" and "warnings" according to the [WordPress VIP Go documentation](https://wpvip.com/documentation/vip-go/code-review-blockers-warnings-notices/)

-The rulesets use rules from the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) (WPCS) project.
+The rulesets use rules from the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) (WPCS) project, as well as the [VariableAnalysis](https://github.com/sirbrillig/phpcs-variable-analysis) standard.

 Go to https://wpvip.com/documentation/phpcs-review-feedback/ to learn about why violations are flagged as errors vs warnings and what the levels mean.